kyungjae-lee/engineers-notebook/operating-systems/principles-of-concurrency.md

 2. **Atomic operations (hardware primitive constructs)**

-   - Test and set instruction
+   - Test-and-set instruction
-   - Compare and swap instruction
+   - Compare-and-swap instruction

 3. **Semaphores (objects provided by the OS for the programmers to use)**